Beaver Wars: Course of war

-Defeat of the Huron
+Defeat of the Wendat

 In 1648, the Dutch authorized selling guns directly to the Mohawks rather than through traders, and promptly sold 400 to the Iroquois.
-The Confederacy sent 1,000 newly armed warriors through the woods to Huron territory with the onset of winter, and they launched a devastating attack into the heart of Huron territory, destroying several key villages, killing many warriors, and taking thousands of people captive for later adoption into the tribe.
+The Confederacy sent 1,000 newly armed warriors through the woods to Wendat territory with the onset of winter, and they launched a devastating attack into the heart of Wendat territory, destroying several key villages, killing many warriors, and taking thousands of people captive for later adoption into the tribe.
 Among those killed were Jesuit missionaries Jean Brebeuf, Charles Garnier, and Gabriel Lallemant, each of whom is considered a martyr of the Roman Catholic Church.
-The surviving Hurons fled and were dispersed from their territory, some taking refuge with the Jesuits at Quebec, some assimilated and adopted by the Iroquois, others joined the Petun or Tobacco nation, another Iroquoian people to become the Wyandot.
+The surviving Wendat fled and were dispersed from their territory, some taking refuge with the Jesuits at Quebec, some assimilated and adopted by the Iroquois, others joined the Petun or Tobacco nation, another Iroquoian people to become the Wyandot.
 The Ottawa tribe temporarily halted Iroquois expansion further northwest, but the Iroquois controlled a fur-rich region and had no more tribes blocking them from the French settlements in Canada.

 Diseases had taken their toll on the Iroquois and neighbors in the years preceding the war, however, and their populations had drastically declined.
 To replace lost warriors, they worked to integrate many of their captured enemies by adoption into their own tribes.
 They invited Jesuits into their territory to teach those who had converted to Christianity.
 The Jesuits also reached out to the Iroquois, many of whom converted to Roman Catholicism or intermingled its teachings with their own traditional beliefs.

+Despite these battles looking like massive successes for the Iroquois, such victories brought issues to the nation.
+The Iroquois had taken more captives than they could assimilate, which led to divisions and factions within the nation.
+Many captives held onto their prior beliefs instead of assimilating as well.
+Large divisions went on to embrace a French alliance and migrated north towards Montreal to trade with the French.
+The Iroquois accidentally aided the French through their destruction and captivity of the Wendat.